100devs/todo-mvc-auth-local/README.md

 We are planning to add...

 1. Time estimated to complete task
-  - alter the schema/object stored in our collections
+  ~~- alter the schema/object stored in our collections~~
-  - alter the ejs.html to add input field for estimated time to complete task
+  - alter the todos.ejs to add input field for estimated time to complete task

-2. Start button to 'start' task, should log current time
-  - alter the schema/object stored in our collections
+2. Start button to 'start' task, should log current time ~~- alter the schema/object stored in our collections~~
-  - alter the ejs.html to add a button
+  - alter the todos.ejs to add a button
   - add a smurf which also listens for that button and adds the current to db

 3. Alter the way we mark something complete